The 1960

 early summer of 1977 the 2.2 diesel was added in Japan (still in the ‘small

-(and by mid-1977 in the 4-door hardtop F-Type), as well as in the YLN-805 and
+mid-1977 in the 4-door hardtop F-Type), as well as in the YLN-805 and New

-New Zealand’s Datsun Brougham sedans.
+Zealand’s Datsun Brougham sedans.

-Nissan Cedric/Gloria (430 series)/ Datsun 220C Diesel/240C/280C (Diesel)
+Nissan Cedric/Gloria (430 series)/ Datsun 220C

-This
+This generation

-Crown), except for the wagons.
-There was
+for the wagons.
+There was still a hip up

-still a hip up in the panelling, except for the hardtop (the 2-door was
+in the panelling, except for the hardtop (the 2-door was deleted).
+The double headlamps were now rectangular,

-headlamps of the hardtop that was not sold there.
-Upper models (Brougham in Japan) received a
+the hardtop that was not sold there.

-hood ornament (incl. the export 280C wagon), but not in Europe.
-In Japan, and not available in the export,
+export 280C wagon), but not in Europe.

-the 6-cylinder 2.0-litre engine (soon also with turbo) remained the main
+engine (soon also with turbo) remained the main engine, while for taxis and

-engine, while for taxis and hire use the 4-cylinder 2.0 diesel, and a Z20P
+hire use the 4-cylinder 2.0 diesel, and a Z20P cross-flow 4-cylinder ohc LPG engine

-offered.
-The 2.4 gasoline engine was
+were offered.
+The 2.4 gasoline engine

-again available in the export, as an alternative for the 2.8.
+was again available in the export, as an alternative for the 2.8.
 New was a 2.8 diesel, in the ‘small car

 class’ as well.
 Gloria diesels were